Oliver Typewriter Company, Chicago, 1896 – serial no.5884

-Thomas Oliver was born in Woodstock, Ontario, Canada in 1852.
-As a young man he moved to Iowa to be a Methodist Minister.
-In 1888 he started to develop his first typewriter as a means to produce more legible weekly sermons.
-He received his first patent in 1891 and in 1894, the fully realized design was ready to bring to market.
-He left the ministry and found investors to support his venture to the tune of $15,000 each.
-He built his first factory in Iowa and began to market the Oliver extensively for home use to great success.
-Later the factory moved to Chicago, where over a million Olivers were produced!
+Thomas Oliver was born in Woodstock, Ontario, Canada, in 1852.
+As a young man, he moved to Iowa to become a Methodist minister.
+In 1888, he began developing his first typewriter as a way to produce more legible weekly sermons.
+He received his first patent in 1891 and with the 1894 patent, the fully realized design was ready for market.
+The 1895 patent shows the Oliver 1 with the manufactured base seen on all model 1 machines.

 This typewriter originally sold for $95.00.